781flyingdutchman/background_downloader/docs/URI.md

 *   `deleteFile()`: Deletes the file at the given URI.
 *   `openFile()`: Opens the file at a given URI.
 *   `moveToSharedStorage()`: Moves a file to a shared storage location.
-*   `activateUri()`: Activates a previously accessed directory or file.
+*   `activate()`: Activates a previously accessed directory or file.
 Only relevant if you use `persistedUriPermission` or use the photo/video picker.
-In those cases, before using the Uri returned from the picker (or when retrieving that Uri if you stored it in a database), you must first activate it by calling `final uri = await downloader.uri.activateUri(persistentUri)` and use the resulting `uri` for subsequent operations.
+In those cases, before using the Uri returned from the picker (or when retrieving that Uri if you stored it in a database), you must first activate it by calling `final uri = await downloader.uri.activate(persistentUri)` and use the resulting `uri` for subsequent operations.
 This is platform-agnostic (and will return the `persistentUri` on platforms other than iOS, so no `Platform.isIOS` check is needed).

 The `pick...` methods and `createDirectory` take an optional `persistedUriPermission` argument (defaults to `false`) that when `true` registers the picked directory with the OS, allowing access in a later session - see [persistent URI permissions](#Persistent-URI-Permissions).